gscales/Exch-Rest/README.md

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/AppRegCapture.PNG)

-If you want to create you own Application regisration and permissions grants (which is recommended) there is a good walk through of the application registration process is provided by Jason Johnston at [https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md](https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md).
+If you want to create your own Application registration and permission grants (which is recommended) there is a good walk through of the application registration process is provided by Jason Johnston at [https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md](https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md).

 The following is an overview of the steps you can take to create an application registration: